expectedparrot/edsl/docs/agents.rst

     )

-This code will create a list of agents with different ages and locations, which can then be used in a survey.
+This code will create a list of agents that can then be used in a survey.

 Example code for running a survey with the agents: